Homotopy Covers of Graphs: Introduction

 \section{Introduction}

 Covers of graphs were originally studied by viewing graphs as 1-dimensional topological spaces.
-From this perspective, many properties of covers of topological spaces have been extended to graphs, including universal covers and deck transformations \cites{Angluin1, KwakNedela}.
-Additionally, graph covers of various types have been enumerated using voltage assignments, starting with double covers \cite{Hofmeister} and then extending to more general covers \cites{GrossTucker, BipartiteCoveringGraphs, Enumeratingregcoverz2, RegGraphCovisoextend}.
+From this perspective, many properties of basic topology have been extended to graphs, including the fundamental groupoid, covering spaces, universal covers and deck transformations \cite{Angluin1}, \cite{Bass}, \cite{KwakNedela}.
+These results have been developed for non-simple graphs that allow loops and parallel edges.

-Covers of topological spaces allow not only unique lifting of paths, but also lifting of homotopies between them.
-Viewed as 1-dimensional spaces, the homotopies of paths in graphs are not very interesting.
-However, more recent notions of homotopy for graphs have been developed.
-Two theories are of particular prominence: $A$-homotopy \cites{Babson1, Barcelo1, BoxHomotopy, hardeman2019lifting} and $\times$-homotopy \cites{CS1, CS2, Docht1, Docht2, CompGH, Kozlov1, Kozlov1, Kozlov3, KozlovShort}.
-In \cite{hardeman2019lifting}, Hardeman shows that graph covers lift $A$-homotopies for certain graphs, those with no three or four cycles.
-In this paper, we consider the question of when graph covers lift $\times$-homotopies.
-Instead of restricting our graphs, we instead restrict our covers, and we develop conditions under which a graph cover is a {\bf homotopy cover} which lifts $\times$-homotopy.
-Despite the discrete nature of $\times$-homotopy, we are able to develop parallel results for our homtopy covers mirroring results from classic topology of spaces, including the existence of a universal $\times$-homotopy cover and a deck transformation group.

-In this paper, we give a definition of homotopy cover and show that it satisfies a homotopy lifting property with respect to $\times$-homotopy.
-We then show how this definition can be expressed using the {fundamental groupoid} of a graph defined in \cite{CS2}.
-We use the fundamental groupoid viewpoint to define a universal homotopy cover and prove that every connected homotopy cover can be expressed as a quotient of the universal cover by a subgroup of deck transformations.
-Thus we recover graph analogues of some of the basic theory of topological covers.

-Finally, we use our results to enumerate the connected homotopy covers of several families of graphs: cycles, complete graphs, wheels and certain Kneser graphs.
-Here we do not follow the methods of voltage assignments, but take a different approach, using the correspondence between connected homotopy covers and subgroups of the deck transformation group.
-For our chosen families, we compute the deck transformation group by computing the isomorphic fundamental group, and then enumerate its subgroups.